ItsTheChickenMan/VirtualMuseumRemaster/README.md

 # VirtualMuseumRemaster

 The intent of this project is to remaster the project I completed in April of 2021.
 While enjoyed by the intended audience (my history teacher), it's very flawed in numerous ways which are documented in the [README](https://github.com/ItsTheChickenMan/HistoryProject/blob/master/README.md) file of the original, and in many other ways not documented.
 This project aims to improve the look and feel of the experience as well as fix bugs.
-The only thing I plan to keep at the moment is the original audio.
+The only things I plan to keep at the moment are the original audio and maybe some textures.

 ## Prompt